erikrose/parsimonious/README.rst

   * Add tox for testing.
 Stop advertising Python 2.5 support, which never worked (and won't unless somebody cares a lot, since it makes Python 3 support harder).
-  * Settle(?) on the term "rule" to mean "the string representation of a production".
+  * Settle (hopefully) on the term "rule" to mean "the string representation of a production".
 Get rid of the vague, mysterious "DSL".

 0.1
   * A rough but useable preview release